Summiting Cradle Mountain was at the top of my Tasmania bucket list.

 Torn Tackies contains affiliate links.
 If you make a purchase using one of these links, I may receive compensation at no extra cost to you.
 See my disclosure for more information.

-Starting at Dove Lake Car Park, you’ll go in a clockwise direction to Hansons Peak before reaching the Cradle Mountain Summit.
+I started at Dove Lake Car Park and went in a clockwise direction to Hansons Peak before reaching the Cradle Mountain Summit.

-From there, you’ll head back down via Marions Lookout and the Dove Lake Boatshed
+From there, I headed back down via Marions Lookout and the Dove Lake Boatshed.

 The starting point for this Cradle Mountain summit walk is the car park closest to Dove Lake.